 Below we take a brief look at some of the names making the DeFi headlines at the moment.
 For a deeper dive, click the links and see for yourself.

-Uniswap provides a DEX (Decentralized Exchange) to trade your crypto tokens, but under the hood, there’s some real innovation.
+Uniswap provides a DEX (Decentralized Exchange) to trade your crypto coins, but under the hood, there’s some real innovation.
 Traditional centralized exchanges use an order book – a list of buy and sell orders representing the trades that people would like to make.
-This order book needs to be managed by a central administration team of market-makers.
+This order book needs to be managed by a central administration team of crypto market-makers.

-These teams have a habit of removing your ability to trade an asset without notice, whenever it suits them or their investors.
+These teams have a habit of removing your ability to trade an asset without notice whenever it suits them or their investors.
 Think Robinhood and Gamestop.
 So, how do we decentralize an exchange and free ourselves from this tyranny?

 Uniswap employs an AMM algorithm (Automated Market Maker) to do a similar job.
 It’s automated so it obviates the need for human admin.
 To make this fundamental shift viable, it requires the exchange to keep a substantial ‘liquidity pool’ of each currency pair.